smol-ai/ainews-web-2025/src/content/issues/25-01-10-ainews-moondream-202519-structured-text-enhanced-ocr-gaze-detection-in-a-2b-model.md

 date: '2025-01-11T07:18:42.365063Z'
 original_slug: ainews-moondream-202519-structured-text-enhanced
 description: >-
-  Moondream released a new version that significantly improves VRAM efficiency while adding structured output and gaze detection, marking a new frontier in vision model performance.
-Additionally, advancements in reasoning models and model distillation techniques were highlighted, showcasing surprising performance gains and practical steps to build such models.
+  **Moondream 2b** has gained significant attention for its efficient VRAM usage and new features like structured output and gaze detection, sparking creative applications in video processing.
+Additionally, advancements in reasoning and multimodal models were highlighted, including OpenAI’s **o1** reasoning model and the **vdr-2b-multi-v1** multilingual embedding model achieving high performance.
 tags:
-  - moondream
-  - vision-models
-  - vram-efficiency
-  - gaze-detection
-  - reasoning-models
-  - model-distillation
+  - untagged
+companies: []
+models: []
+topics:
-  - multimodal-models
+  - untagged
 ---